 Olly Merrill ’10

-A 2010 graduate, son of parents who met at Williams, Olly had strong ties to the college before applying.
-He was sold by the academic rigor, the lacrosse team and the community.
-After graduation before settling into a legal career, he worked as a fishing and hunting guide in Alaska.
-He followed law school at University of Wisconsin with a tax LLM at Northwestern in Chicago and recently became a partner at Schiff Hardin where he’s been specializing in Trusts and Estates for nine years.
+A 2010 graduate, and the child of parents who met at Williams, Olly had strong ties to the college before applying.
+He was sold by the academic rigor, the lacrosse team and the close-knit community.
+After graduation and before settling into a legal career, he worked as a fishing and hunting guide in Alaska.
+He went on to law school at the University of Wisconsin, and later obtained his LLM-Tax from Northwestern University.
+Olly is now a partner in the Trusts, Estates, and Private Client group at ArentFox Schiff LLP.
 Given his career, adding Williams to his estate plan came naturally to him.

 What motivated you to add Williams to your will?